Teenage Troubles: Addressing the Unique Treatment Needs of Adolescents

 Cyberbullying, substance abuse, sexual exploitation, complicated identity issues, digital access to money and transportation, and limited ability for parents to supervise these events without risking social isolation for their children, makes being a modern teenager different from any generation that came before them.

 Overstimulation, depression, and exposure to others’ substance abuse and mental health issues (whether through friends or family) are also major issues teens face today.
-Finding a way around it isn’t reality, but finding a way through it is, and is something every family should focus on.
+Finding a way around it isn’t real, but finding a way through it is, and is something every family should focus on.

 When to Seek Counseling or Other Treatment